isomerpages/synapxe-healix/_tech-stack/Data Transfer/File Transfer.md

 solutions allow organisations to work with varied data sources, simplify integration, and facilitate smooth data exchanges.</p>
 <h2>Tool: AWS Transfer Family</h2>
+<p><strong>AWS Transfer Family</strong> is a fully managed service that provides
+secure file transfer capabilities, making it easy to move files in and out of AWS without needing to manage infrastructure or handle security updates.
+It supports popular transfer protocols, making it compatible with existing file transfer systems while leveraging the security and scalability of AWS.</p>
 <p></p>